SI Dislocation & Crescent Fractures

 • combination of vertical iliac fx and SI dislocation

-• posterior superior spine (sometimes iliac crest) remain attached to sacrum by posterior SI ligaments
+• posterior ilium remains attached to sacrum by posterior SI ligaments

-• when large ilium fragment remains with sacrum and a vertical fracture pattern is seen it is termed a crescent fracture
+• when ilium fragment remains with sacrum it is termed a crescent fracture

 • lateral compression force